 Together with many researchers and under the leadership of the Faculty of Arts and Social Sciences UZH, we are investigating the questions what makes humans human and how we have found our language in the National Centres of Competence in Research (NCCR) Evolving Language and in the University Research Priority Program (URPP) Language and Space.

 We also literally enter "space" when exploring astrophysics and particle physics with ESA and NASA, CERN or the Laboratori Nazionali del Gran Sasso and help to shape Uranus and Jupiter space missions from our Irchel Campus.
+The NCCR PlanetS, with researchers from the Faculty of Science, also studies how planets form and evolve.

 We study biodiversity, global change, and evolution in two URPPs: Evolution in Action: From Genomes to Ecosystems and Global Change and Biodiversity.
 With the Citizen Science Initiative CrowdWater, we also involve the general public in our research, and as co-organizer of the World Biodiversity Forum, we bring together key stakeholders.